 Ophthalmology — Diabetic macular edema (DME)

 The pharmacological and physicochemical characteristics of Bicycles also make them well suited for ophthalmology indications.
-Bicycle has partnered with leading ophthalmology company Thrombogenics for the development of novel plasma kallikrein inhibitors, including THR-149 for the treatment of diabetic macular edema.
-Clinical development of THR-149 is expected to begin in the first half of 2018.
+Bicycle has partnered with leading ophthalmology company ThromboGenics for the development of novel plasma kallikrein inhibitors, including THR-149 for the treatment of diabetic macular edema.
+A Phase 1 clinical trial of THR-149 is currently underway.
 Bicycle receives milestones and royalty payments from the collaboration.
+Bicycle and ThromboGenics extended the alliance in May 2018.

 Bicycles are structurally similar to many of the commonly prescribed and highly effective natural product cyclic peptide antibiotics, making them ideal templates for the design of next generation antibacterial drugs.
 With the rapidly growing threat of antimicrobial resistance, new anti-infective products are urgently needed.
 Bicycle has secured a grant from Innovate UK, the UK’s innovation agency tasked with working with people, companies and partner organisations to identify and drive the science and technology innovations that will grow the UK economy, to apply Bicycle technology to develop the next generation of antibiotics.
 The Innovate UK funding will be used to develop Bicycles with unique properties and novel mechanisms of antibacterial action for the treatment of infectious diseases which will be led by Dr. Mike Dawson, the former CEO of Cantab Anti-infectives and an experienced antibiotic drug hunter.